obonaventure/cnp3/book-2nd/mcq-ex/mcq-ipv6.rst

    :nb_prop: 3
    :nb_pos: 1

    Among the following affirmations about the role of these different fields, only one is *incorrect*.
-Selection the incorrect affirmation.
+Select the incorrect affirmation.

    .. positive:: A router never changes any field of an IPv6 packet that it forwards.